Ethan-Dai/TOOLS/README.md

 # LogView
-* a tool to view logs
+* a tool to view logs.
-* it can float on toplayer of your windows
+* it can float on toplayer of your windows.
 * it's easy to add command to it, for view commonly used log.

 # GetIns